|

 repetitive, and stereotyped patterns of

-behavior.
-Thus expanding the number of children
+Thus, by redefinition, they expanded the number of children

 who fall under this label.
-According
+Autism

 to studies by the Autism Research Institute in San